AndrewKralovec/zigql/README.md

 # Graphql Parser Zig
 A graphql parsing library written in zig.
 After reading that [bun](https://bun.sh/) was coded in zig, i wanted to try it out.

-I decided to teach myself by making a graphql parser.
-Maybe [bun](https://bun.sh/) could interface with this library and do faster parsing.
+This is a toy project to see i can build a graphql parser.
+The continuation of this project would be then trying to implement the parser in a web server.
+Or even have bun interface with it to parse graphql faster for their runtime.

 This project is inspired by [apollo-rs](https://github.com/apollographql/apollo-rs.git).

-## TODO

-- [ ] Lexer
-- [ ] Parser